Architectural Studies Requirements

 Prospective students attending another college or university prior to transferring to Southern Illinois University Carbondale should concentrate on completing courses articulated or approved as substitutes for Southern Illinois University Carbondale’s University Core Curriculum requirements.
 Prior to taking courses that appear to equate to the professional sequence, the applicant should consult with the school director or designated representative.

-Students must pass all Architectural Studies prefix courses with a minimum grade of C- in order to satisfy prerequisities and to graduate.
+Students must pass all Architectural Studies prefix courses with a minimum grade of C- in order to satisfy prerequisites and to graduate.
 If a student receives a grade of F three times in the same course, the course cannot be taken again.
 Students cannot repeat Architectural Studies Prefix courses in which they received a grade of C or better.

-Bachelor of Science Degree in Architectural Studies
+Bachelor of Science (B.S.) in Architectural Studies Degree Requirements

 |Degree Requirements||Credit Hours|